pypmc/pypmc/doc/introduction.rst

 run multiple Markov chains, and to use clustering to extract a mixture density from the samples [BC13]_.
-We provide a generic implementation of adaptive local-random-walk MCMC [HST01]_ featuring Gauss and student's t local proposals.
+We provide a generic implementation of adaptive local-random-walk MCMC [HST01]_ featuring Gauss and Student's t local proposals.
 MCMC can be used standalone and is usually all one needs for a unimodal distribution if the evidence is not of interest.
 For the clustering, we offer several options.
 At the level of individual samples, we have